mauimuc/Ses3d-NT/CONFIG_FILE_FORMAT.md

 Config file format
 ==================

-Here we provide you a short introduction in writing a config input file for Ses3d-NT.
-The `config` file is separated into groups using 'Fortran NAMELISTs'.
+Here we provide you a short introduction in writing a configuration file for Ses3d-NT.
+The `config` file is separated into groups using Fortran NAMELISTs.
-Each segment starts with the '&' character (ampersand) followed by a group- keyword, ie. &model.
-Each group ends with the '/' character (slash).
+Each segment starts with the `&` character (ampersand) followed by a group- keyword, i.e. `&model`.
+Each group ends with the `/` character (slash).
 A group encloses a sequence of parameter names along with their values.
 Admissible groups with corresponding parameter names and values are listed in the following.

-Remark:
+> Remark:
-Comments are indicated by the !-sign.
+Comments are indicated by the `!`-sign.
 A Value must not be followed by a !-sign.

 Grid
 ----

-In group 'grid' the simulation's extends are defined. 'nx', 'ny' and 'nz' are specifying the total number of elements in each direction. 'lpd' defines the degree of the Lagrange polynomials. 'pml' width of the tapering boundary region
+In group `&grid` the simulation's extends are defined. `nx`, `ny` and `nz` are specifying the total number of elements in each direction. `lpd` defines the degree of the Lagrange polynomials. `pml` width of the tapering boundary region

     &grid
         nx = 16 !
 Number of elements in theta-direction
         ny = 26 !
 Number of elements in phi-direction
         nz = 11 !
 Number of elements in r-direction
         lpd = 4 !
 Lagrange-Polynomial degree
         pml = 3 !
 Width of relaxing boundaries (elements)